YottaDB/YDBDoc/ProgGuide/isv.rst

    QUIT:$QUIT "" QUIT

 .. note::
-   YottaDB/GT.M does not permit $QUIT to be SET or NEWed.
+   YottaDB does not permit $QUIT to be SET or NEWed.

 --------------------
 $REFERENCE